 Shopify is the ultimate boss when it comes to flagship offerings in terms of tools and features.
 Its inventory has many advanced tools and features for all business sections.
-Of all, “Metaobjects Shopify” is one of its robust offerings in the SEO segment.Â
+Above all, “Metaobjects Shopify” is one of its robust offerings in the SEO segment.

 Metaobjects help merchants add custom data to different Shopify objects, such as: